seperman/deepdiff/README.md

 # ChangeLog

+- v4-0-7: Hashing of the number 1 vs. True
 - v4-0-6: found a tiny bug in Python formatting of numbers in scientific notation.
 Added a workaround.
 - v4-0-5: Fixing number diffing.
 Adding number_format_notation and number_to_string_func.
 - v4-0-4: Adding ignore_string_case and ignore_type_subclasses